earthboundkid/flowmatic/README.md

 As a result, although the Go standard HTTP server will catch panics that occur in one of its HTTP handlers and continue serving requests, but the server cannot catch panics that occur in separate goroutines, and these will cause the whole server to go offline.

-Workgroup fixes this problem by catching a panic that occurs in one of its worker goroutines and repropagating it in the parent goroutine, so the panic can be caught and logged at the appropriate level.
+Flowmatic fixes this problem by catching a panic that occurs in one of its worker goroutines and repropagating it in the parent goroutine, so the panic can be caught and logged at the appropriate level.